vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_7/Routing_PropDrilling_ContextAPI.md

 The Context API is a feature in React that allows you to share state and data across components without passing props manually through every level of the tree.

+If you use the context Api, you're pushing your state management outside the code react components.&#x20;

 ### **Key Points:**

 *   Useful for avoiding prop drilling.